ubnt-intrepid/rhq/README.md

 ## Plugins

 ### Visual Studio Code
-The developer is also managed an extension for Visual Studio Code.
+The owner of `rhq` also manages extension for Visual Studio Code.
 See [here](https://marketplace.visualstudio.com/items?itemName=ubnt-intrepid.vscode-rhq) for details.

 ## Similar projects